scalabridge/organization/README.md

 # What is ScalaBridge?

-ScalaBridge is an organization that is building a more inclusive Scala community with free, introductory programming workshops for women and underrepresented groups.
+ScalaBridge is an organization that is building a more inclusive Scala community with free, introductory programming workshops for women.

 Workshops will involve a Friday evening "install-fest" and an all-day Saturday workshop.

 # Who can attend?

-The target audience is women and underrepresented groups in technology (such as black, latinx, LGBTQ).
-We trust the judgement of the prospective attendee as to whether they identify with an underrepresented group.
-There is no prerequisite knowledge required.
+The workshop is intended to reach out to women who are interested in learning Scala.
+ScalaBridge is emphatically queer and trans friendly.

 # I'm a Scala developer, how can I help?